Rennie concedes Mo'unga's All Blacks return against Springboks put on ice

 Speaking in Auckland on Tuesday morning, Rennie said neither Mo'unga or lock Brodie Retallick would be available for selection for New Zealand's historic six-week tour of South Africa in August and September.
 Both currently play in Japan's League One competition.

-Rennie revealed New Zealand Rugby remained staunch in their eligibility rules with no overseas based players eligible for selection in the national set up.
-Neither player has worn the black jersey since the 2023 Rugby World Cup final defeat to South Africa in Paris.
+Rennie revealed New Zealand Rugby remained staunch in their eligibility rules with no overseas based players eligible for selection in the national setup.
+Neither player has worn the black jersey since the 2023 Rugby World Cup final defeat by South Africa in Paris.

 Rennie re-ignited the discussion of NZR's eligibility rules after he was first appointed in March, following in the footsteps of ousted coach Scott Robertson, suggesting his interest in bringing Retallick back into the fold.